ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-hytrust.md

 * Authentication engine – uniform authentication policy, which integrates with Active Directory or LDAP, and it applies multifactor authentication policy.
 * Inventory engine – keeps a synchronized inventory of vCenter objects and determines the trust level for ESXi hosts.
 * Compliance engine – performs configuration assessments and remediation.
-* Logging – Logs every action, regardless of whether it was performed or denied by policy, and, if configured, forwards to syslog server or SIEM tool.
+* Logging – logs every action, regardless of whether it was performed or denied by policy, and, if configured, forwards to syslog server or SIEM tool.
 Forwarding of logging to vRealize Log Insight is required.

 ![IBM Cloud for VMware Regulated Workloads Entrust integration](../../images/vrw-htcc.svg "IBM Cloud for VMware Regulated Workloads Entrust integration"){: caption="Figure 2.
 IBM Cloud for VMware Regulated Workloads Entrust integration" caption-side="bottom"}